omarwaly-ai/ChatGPT-5-Custom-Instructions/README.md

 -   **🤖 Robotic or Colder Responses:** Output that feels generic and lacks the creative, natural tone you expect.
 -   **🧠 Frequent Hallucinations:** The model confidently presents inaccurate or fabricated information as fact ("makes things up").
 -   **📉 Shallow and Short Replies:** Answers that lack the depth and detail needed for complex tasks.
--   **🤔 Losing Context:** ChatGPT-5 mix key information or instructions from earlier in the conversation.
+-   **🤔 Losing Context:** ChatGPT-5 mixinng key information or details from other conversation.
 -   **🚫 Overly Cautious & Repetitive:** Constant disclaimers or an unwillingness to engage with clear prompts.

 ## ✅ The Solution: Custom Instructions for High-Quality Responses

-These are not magic fixes, but carefully designed instructions for ChatGPT-5's **"Custom Instructions"** feature, It's to guides the model's behavior, refine it to adhere to a higher quality output.
+These are not magic fixes, but carefully designed instructions for ChatGPT-5's **"Custom Instructions"** feature, It guides the model's behavior, refine it to adhere to a higher quality output.

 ### How These Instructions Work: